Skip to main content

 Methods of Computational Mathematics II

-As part of their MS or PhD, students must have taken courses from at least 2 of the 3 areas defined below.
-For each of the 2 areas, the student must have taken at least 2 courses.
-The courses must be at a similar level to those listed below.
+As part of their MS or PhD, students must complete courses from at least 2 of the 3 areas defined below (Solid Mechanics, Fluid Mechanics, Dynamics).
+For each of the 2 areas, the student must complete at least 2 courses.12

 Solid Mechanics